thirdweb-dev/contracts/docs/Staking1155Base.md

-note: This is a Beta release.
 EXTENSION: Staking1155  The `Staking1155Base` smart contract implements NFT staking mechanism.
 Allows users to stake their ERC-1155 NFTs and earn rewards in form of ERC-20 tokens.
 Following features and implementation setup must be noted:      - ERC-1155 NFTs from only one collection can be staked.      - Contract admin can choose to give out rewards by either transferring or minting the rewardToken,        which is an ERC20 token.
 See {_mintRewards}.      - To implement custom logic for staking, reward calculation, etc. corresponding functions can be        overridden from the extension `Staking1155`.      - Ownership of the contract, with the ability to restrict certain functions to        only be called by the contract&#39;s owner.      - Multicall capability to perform multiple actions atomically.